i1li/PyHTCC_web/README.md

 - In heat mode, runs until 73, then rests until 70.

 Tracks multiple variables to switch between two different setpoints (active and rest), based on how long the system has been at edges of the range.
+Minimum and maximum times for running and resting states are also enforced.

 Whether active or rest setpoints differ from "raw" user setpoint, depends on active & passive hysteresis values, & cool/heat mode.
-For more: [hysteresis.js](hysteresis.js)
+For more: [hysteresis.js](static/hysteresis.js)

-### External Changes
-Changes made from outside this app, (from the official app, or buttons on the thermostat), are detected and run through the hysteresis function, then placed on temporary hold for an hour.
-After an hour from latest external change, scheduled settings resume.